 Koke’e State Park

-Park terrain: Koke’e State Park is known for lush native Hawaiian plants, countless hiking trails through deep rainforests and steep mountain ridges that offer breathtaking panoramic views of the ocean.
-The park provides almost twenty individual hiking trails that allow one to venture through a wide range of tropical landscapes.
-The damp rain forests trails are full of native plants like hibiscus, redwoods and koa trees as well as with native Hawaiian birds and the occasional wild goat.
-The state park has altitudes that soar up between 3,200 to 4,200 feet above sea level, with trails over treacherous mountain ridges and stark cliff edges.
+Koke’e State Park features native plants, hiking trails and mountain ridges with breathtaking views.
+The park has many hiking trails that allow one to venture through a wide range of landscapes.
+The damp forests trails are full of plants like hibiscus, redwoods and koa trees.
+Here, you can even see native Hawaiian birds and the occasional wild goat.
+The state park is between 3,200 to 4,200 feet above sea level and has trails over mountain ridges and cliffs.

 Na Pali Coast State Park

-Venturing out on the Na Pali Coast State Park’s hiking trails is a favorite activity, as most of the park can only be viewed on foot.
-The well-traversed Kalalau Trail starts in Ke’e Beach and continues for 11 miles through five valleys and several beaches.
-Note that any day-hiker must also possess a permit if proceeding beyond Hanakoa Valley.
+Venturing out on the park’s hiking trails is a favorite activity.
+This is because you can only see the park close-up on foot.
+The Kalalau Trail starts in Ke’e Beach and continues for 11 miles through five valleys and several beaches.
+Day hikers must also obtain a permit if proceeding beyond Hanakoa Valley.